nspcc-dev/neofs-spec/01-arch/07-reputation.md

 *General problem statement:* the Subject of assessment needs to calculate the reputation of the Object of trust assessment at a specific point of time (specific epoch).

-*Local Trust*
-: trust of one node to another, calculated using *only* statistical information of their peer-to-peer network interactions.
-The Subject and Object of such trust are peer-to-peer nodes.

-*Global Trust*
-: the result of the [EigenTrust](http://ilpubs.stanford.edu:8090/562/1/2002-56.pdf) algorithm -- the trust in the network participant, which was obtained regarding *all* Local Trusts of *all* nodes.
-The Subject is the *entire* network as a whole, the Object is a separate node.

-EigenTrust is based on the notion of transitive trust: peer `i` will have a high opinion of those peers who have provided it with authentic information.
-Moreover, peer `i` is likely to trust the opinions of those peers, since peers who are honest about the information they provide are also likely to be honest in reporting their Local Trust values.
+\Gls{EigenTrust} is based on the notion of transitive trust: peer `i` will have a high opinion of those peers who have provided it with authentic information.
+Moreover, peer `i` is likely to trust the opinions of those peers, since peers who are honest about the information they provide are also likely to be honest in reporting their \Gls{LocalTrust} values.

-Global (collective) Trust is calculated in 3 main stages:
+\Gls{GlobalTrust} is calculated in 3 main stages:

 1. Each network member collects local statistics of network interactions with other peers, acting as the Subject of reputation assessment.
 2. At the end of an epoch, each node announces its local statistics to its manager.
 3. Managers exchange received information iteratively and, based on the updated data, make adjustments to the trust obtained in the previous iteration.

-The algorithm uses configuration parameters that affect the result of the Global Trust calculation.
+The algorithm uses configuration parameters that affect the result of the \Gls{GlobalTrust} calculation.
 To synchronize all network participants in terms of the values of these parameters, the nodes "read" these parameters from the `Netmap` contract.

 ### Subjects and Objects of Trust in NeoFS